wookdev/munged-org/rofl/virutal-horoscope.md

 of money spells a new career for you, Taurean.
 Looks like you'll be working those mean streets for a while--but the money will be mmm-mmm, good!
 Try to find a nice Leo pimp to keep an eye out while you bring home the bacon.
 On the other hand, if you're a man, you're going to prison.
-Tough break.</p>
+Tough break.

 **GEMINI** (May 22-June 21):

 All Geminis are two-faced
 scum, especially my ex-boyfriend.
 DIE DIE DIE, you lousy bastard!
-A Capricorn native will dance on your grave.</p>
+A Capricorn native will dance on your grave.

 **CANCER** (June 22-July 23):